Logius-standaarden/API-Design-Rules/DesignRules.md

 A REST request or response body SHOULD match the intended content type in the header.
 Otherwise this could cause misinterpretation at the consumer/producer side and lead to code injection/execution.

-- Reject requests containing unexpected or missing content type headers with HTTP response status `406 Unacceptable` or `415 Unsupported Media Type`.
+- Reject requests containing unexpected or missing content type headers with HTTP response status `406 Not Acceptable` or `415 Unsupported Media Type`.
 - Avoid accidentally exposing unintended content types by explicitly defining content types e.g. Jersey (Java) `@consumes("application/json"); @produces("application/json")`.
 This avoids XXE-attack vectors for example.